in7dagen/wimpsy/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
+3. Run `composer require wimpsy/wimpsy` to fetch the Wimpsy package.
-3. Run `composer install` to install the necessary dependencies.
+4. After fetching the package, run `composer install` to install the dependencies.
-4. Run the following command to start the server:
+5. Run the following command to start the server:

 ```bash
 php -S 0.0.0.0:8000 -d display_errors=0 -t ./public